Back

 Broader Economic Indicators

-Government data supports the observed sentiment, showing that the overall hiring rate in the U.S. fell to 3.2% in November, the lowest since March 2013.
-This rate was 3.9% before the pandemic.
+Government data indicates the overall hiring rate in the U.S. fell to 3.2% in November, the lowest since March 2013.
+The hiring rate was 3.9% before the pandemic.
+As of November, there were 7.4 million unemployed individuals and 6.9 million available jobs, a reversal from the immediate post-pandemic period when available jobs exceeded unemployed individuals.

-Furthermore, Gallup's survey indicated that workers' evaluations of their current life and future prospects are at their lowest point since 2009.
-The Conference Board's consumer confidence survey registered 91.2 in February, near pandemic lows and significantly down from pre-pandemic levels.
-While more individuals perceive jobs as "easy to get" rather than "hard to find" in the Conference Board's survey, this gap has consistently narrowed.
+The Gallup survey from late 2025 also indicated that workers’ evaluations of their current life and future prospects are at their lowest point since 2009.
+The Conference Board’s consumer confidence survey registered 91.2 in February, near pandemic lows and down from pre-pandemic levels.